 Login with your member password below to see your content

 Vultures once soared high above the old town of Rocchetta a Volturno.
-Now the town is but a carcass of its former glory - yet life goes on all around.
+Now the town is but a carcass of its former glory and the vultures have gone - yet life goes on all around.

 Italy is full of hidden treasures, towns you’d never find unless you knew they were there; villages you may not give a second thought to, because on the surface, well, they may be in ruin – may be just the skeletal frames of buildings ravaged by nature and by war.